ergoplatform/ergodocs/docs/eco/rosen/rosen-watcher.md

 /// details | Is there a limit on the number of watchers?
      {type: question, open: false}
+77 is the one repo's capacity and cannot be changed, but we'll open other repos.
+So technically, we can have any number of repos that each has 77 watchers.
+However, in long run I assume one or two repos is sufficient for each network.

-Effectively, yes.
-A minimum of 70%+1 of the total number of watchers is required to trigger an event, and a maximum of 20 commitments, adjustable by the guard set.
+A minimum of 60%+1 of the total number of watchers is required to trigger an event, adjustable by the guard set.
 ///

 /// details | Can I run multiple watchers?